sefaozmenn/applied-data-science/README.md

 <h3>This document describes my progress, contributions and reflection of the Applied Data Science 22-23 Minor.</h3>

+In this portofolio, I will show the progress I made during the minor Applied Data Science.
+During this minor I worked on two different projects:

+FoodBoost
+Cofano Containers

 <h4>Datacamp Courses</h4>

 - [Introduction to Python](https://github.com/sefaozmenn/applied-data-science/blob/main/datacamp/Introduction%20to%20Python.pdf)